nosqlbench/nosqlbench-docs/site/content/docs/bindings/funcref_state.md

 - Object -> LoadString(function.Function<Object,Object>: nameFunc, String: defaultValue) -> String
   - *example:* `LoadString(NumberNameToString(),'examplevalue')`
-  - *for the current thread, load a String value from the named variable,where the variable name is provided by a function, or the default value if the named variable is not defined.*
+  - *for the current thread, load a String value from the named variable,where the variable name is provided by a function, or the default value if the namedvariable is not defined.*

 - long -> LoadString(String: name) -> String
   - *example:* `LoadString('foo','examplevalue')`